kbarber/erlang-yaml/README.rst

 About
 =====

-This is a C driver for Erlang to support the Syck YAML parser library.
+This is a YAML parser.

 Installation
 ============